ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

 #### Login to registry.redhat.io

-As the base image will be pulled from the Red hat container registry, you have to login in the VS Code terminal:
+As the base image will be pulled from the Red hat container registry, you have to login with your personal Red Hat login credentials (the one you use on [access.redhat.com](https://access.redhat.com)) in the VS Code terminal:

 ```bash
 podman login registry.redhat.io